 Model structure

 In this section, we describe the framework currently implemented in the SimSurvey package.
 With this framework, we tried to strike a balance between realism, simplicity, generality and computational feasibility.
 The framework follows four general steps: 1) simulate a spatially-aggregated age-structured population; 2) distribute the population throughout a spatial grid, imposing correlation across space, time and age; 3) sample the population using random sampling; and, 4) obtain population estimates using a design-based analysis.
-Though there is a degree of flexibility in each of these steps, keep in mind that users can circumvent specific components by applying user defined equations, inputs and/or analyses.
-Details on how to use the package and circumvent some aspects of its structure are outlined in the Using SimSurvey section.
+Though there is a degree of flexibility in each of these steps, users can circumvent specific components by applying user defined equations, inputs and/or analyses.
+Details on how to use the package and, if desired, circumvent some aspects of its structure are outlined in the Using SimSurvey section.

 Simulate abundance